Jieh: Tourism

 Jieh's main tourist attraction is its 7 km sand strip hosting a set of clean sandy beaches.
 Close to Beirut and still clean to swim in, Jieh is a go-to destination for beach lovers who like the sand, the sun, and some waves away from the hustle and bustle of the city.
 The mainly privately owned beach resorts that occupy the beach front range in themes that cater for all classes of society, including women's only beaches.

 Education

-Jieh is a town that houses the popular St Charbel College.
+Jieh is a town that houses St Charbel College.
 The convent of Saint Charbel and the attached High School are run by the Lebanese Maronite Order of Monks.
 It was the direct result of repeated demands by the local residents and two decades of planning and negotiations.
 Construction was completed in 1965.

 The mission of this project was to provide education to students of different faiths from Jieh and neighboring villages in the Chouf district south of Beirut.